EdgarAndresSantamaria/Generic_Sequence_Labeller/README.md

 This framework is made for developers either researchers, notice some performance study in the below papper.

+This framework is scalable due supports cross-lingual support and transfer-learning.

+This framework is deep due to extensive Neural Networks usage.

+Feel free to try any kind of seq2seq problem =D

 For any issue, idea or help pleaase contact eandres011@ikasle.ehu.eus